prasannakanti/XGBoost_pCO2_IO/README.md

 2. **`XGBoost_model.ipynb`**
    - A Jupyter Notebook for building and evaluating XGBoost models.
 A similar code is applied to the four subregions individually.
-   - It does not include hyperparameter tuning.
-"Optuna"  is a freely available, open-source framework for hyperparameter tuning.

 ## Requirements